 2. Canned responses.

 Canned responses are usually reserved for customer service software, but with this handy Labs feature, you can whip some up for your own account.
 Once you’ve enabled it, you can click on the arrow in the lower-right corner of any email draft and select the “Canned responses” menu to gain access to the feature.
 If you don’t have any saved responses yet, you can create one from scratch; all you have to do is enter the name of the canned response, type it out, and hit Save.
 Once you’ve done that, you can call it up at any time to save yourself a few minutes of writing.
+Be sure to check out our full guide on setting up Gmail templates.

 3. Custom keyboard shortcuts.